-In age when even the tiniest toddler fingers easily manipulate images on a screen, an outdoor learning environment is a breath of fresh air.
+In an age when even the tiniest toddler fingers easily manipulate images on a screen, an outdoor learning environment is a breath of fresh air.
 Numerous studies find that the natural world is essential to a child’s physical and emotional health.
-The correlation between outdoor play and social, cognitive and behavior development is well documented with evidence supporting benefits such as improved recall of information, creative problem solving and increased creativity among children.
+The correlation between outdoor play and social, cognitive and behavioral development is well documented with evidence supporting benefits such as the improved recall of information, creative problem solving and increased creativity among children.
 Outdoor learning environments are a way to nurture children with safe and interesting play spaces that integrate with the world around them.

 Outdoor play is very different from indoor play in that children are allowed to move faster, talk louder and maybe even get a little messy.
 Children become aware of the natural elements in these special play spaces and observe how they change over time.

 Children don’t have to travel to a beach to run their fingers through sand or water.
 Outdoor learning environments can include sand features and water features that are perfect for splashing around or creating wave patterns.
 Pair those sand and water features together and you’ve created the perfect conditions for sandcastles that are engineering marvels created without an ocean in sight.